msyamkumar/cs220-projects/spring20/p8/stage2.md

 #### Q36: Who are the fifteen best actors?

-By "best", we mean having the highest median movie rating (this is true for the following questions too).
+By "best", we mean having the highest *median* movie rating (this is true for the following questions too).

 Answer with a list of length ten, containing dictionaries detailing the name, rating (the median rating for that actor), and count (number of movies that actor has acted in).
-It should look like this (the order in which the names appear do not matter):
+It should look like this (the list should be sorted in order of decreasing rating):

 ```
 [{'name': 'Heath Ledger', 'rating': 9.0, 'count': 1},